Heating and Cooling by Radiant Systems

-Underfloor heating is widely used and accepted for providing surface heating and cooling.
+Warm water underfloor heating is widely used and accepted for providing surface heating and in some cases also cooling especially in new buildings.
 However, unnecessarily high supply temperatures and slow response speeds owing to the thickness of the heating screed are frequent points of criticism with conventional construction methods.

-This is where thin-bed underfloor heating is able to make the most of its advantages.
+This is where low profile underfloor heating is able to make the most of its advantages.
 With this technology, the heating pipes are located just under the surface and close to one another.
 BEKA capillary tube mats and the BEKA single pipe technology are the suitable components to use here.

-The structural design of thin-bed underfloor heating systems is described in standard technical specifications for surface heating and cooling systems.
-If the substrate is sufficiently loadbearing, the thin-bed underfloor heating system can even be installed directly on the existing floor.
+The structural design of thin-layer warm water underfloor heating systems is described in standard technical specifications for surface heating and cooling systems.
+If the substrate is sufficiently loadbearing, the thin-layer underfloor heating system can even be installed directly on the existing floor.
 This is particularly advantageous in retrofitting projects with a view to optimising costs and reducing construction time.

-The heating tubes in the BEKA single pipe system for thin-bed underfloor heating only have an outer diameter of 10 mm.
-They can be installed in studded panels or clamp profiles.
-The underfloor heating manufacturer-approved self-levelling compound that is poured over the heating tubes only has to have a minimum thickness of 17 mm.
-PE-RT 5-layer composite tubing is used, which is diffusion-tight according to DIN 4726 ISO 24033/22391/21003.
-With a view to protecting the system against corrosion in line with conventional technology, this defined quality enables its easy installation in existing heating systems.
-It is precisely this material quality that makes thin-bed underfloor heating with BEKA single pipe technology highly interesting for smaller-scale modernisation projects.
+The heating tubes in the BEKA single pipe system for low profile underfloor heating only have an outer diameter of 10mm.
+They can be installed in knobbed mats or clamp rails.
+The underfloor heating manufacturer-approved self-levelling compound that is poured over the heating tubes only has to have a minimum thickness of 17mm.
+Polyethylene-RT 5-layer composite tubing is used, which is diffusion-tight according to DIN 4726 ISO 24033/22391/21003.

-Rapid response to temperature changes, very uniform surface temperatures, high specific heating capacities even with supply temperatures of only 30°C – these are the impressive strengths of thin-bed underfloor heating
+Rapid response to temperature changes, very uniform surface temperatures, high specific heating capacities even with supply temperatures of only 30°C – does it need more reasons to retrofit a low profile underfloor heating?